 Can you use chlorpheniramine (brand name: Piriton) as a sleeping aid product?

 Similarly, to promethazine and diphenhydramine, chlorphenamine is classified as 1st generation antihistamine.
 As we established earlier, 1st generation antihistamine causes drowsiness and sedation.
-Sedation is listed as very common side effects of chlorphenamine tablets.
+Sedation is listed as a very common side effect of chlorphenamine tablets.

 Although chlorphenamine may be of some use to help with insomnia, this use is outside of the product license.

 Melatonin is the most popular sleeping aid product in the USA available without a prescription.
 Melatonin is a hormone, which is secreted at night in the brain.
-Melatonin cause fewer side effects (compared to sedative antihistamines) and has shown to improve insomnia (Costello et al., 2014).
+Melatonin causes fewer side effects (compared to sedative antihistamines) and has been shown to improve insomnia (Costello et al., 2014).

-In the UK melatonin is prescription-only medication (POM).
-Most commonly brand used in the UK is Circadin, which comes in the form of prolonged-release tablets (2mg of melatonin per tablet).
+In the UK melatonin is a prescription-only medication (POM).
+The most common brand used in the UK is Circadin, which comes in the form of prolonged-release tablets (2mg of melatonin per tablet).
 The newest POM melatonin to enter the UK market is Slenyto, which also comes in the form of prolonged-release tablets (1mg and 5mg of melatonin per tablet).

 Circadin is licensed for short term-management of insomnia in adults over 55 years of age.
 So far, it has been prescribed (unlicensed use) for the treatment of insomnia in children.

-However, newly launched Slenyto tablets are licensed for the treatment of insomnia in children and adolescents aged 2-18 with Autism Spectrum Disorder (ASD) and Smith-Magenis syndrome.
-Because of the differences in the license, Slenyto will now become the first-line drug in the treatment of insomnia in children as specified above.
+Newly launched Slenyto tablets are licensed for the treatment of insomnia in children and adolescents aged 2-18 with Autism Spectrum Disorder (ASD) and Smith-Magenis syndrome.

 Sleeping aids may be suitable for some as a temporary solution to their sleeping problem.
 Long term safety of sleeping products has not been evaluated, hence the restrictions on the use.
 Few important points to consider before using over the counter sleeping pills: